noncombatant/futils/src/fields_help.md

 ## Examples

-Consider a file named farm-animals.txt with the following records of tab-separated fields showing how many of each animal we have, as well as their
+Consider a file named farm-animals.txt with the following records of tab-delimited fields showing how many of each animal we have, as well as their
 diet:

 ```